 Inspired by this success, John dove into retail arbitrage, buying goods at local stores and selling them online.

 By now, John had a fulfilling career at Accenture, and was previously working for IBM.
-Though he enjoyed these jobs, he had tasted the excitement and adventure being an online entrepreneur could bring – and he wanted more.
+Though he enjoyed these jobs, he had tasted the excitement and adventure of what being an online entrepreneur could bring – and he wanted more.
 He left his position at Accenture in 2004 to pursue an ecommerce career full time.
 He read everything he could get his hands on about marketing, and taught himself how to build an ecommerce empire.

 Eric: I had an ecommerce model that sold premium juvenile products like strollers and car seats.
 My strategy was to target the mid-to-upper income new parents who were willing to spend for the more innovative, trendy, and perceived safest gear.